release-engineering/iib/README.md

 More info on these environment variables can be found in the [AWS User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)

+### Opentelemetry Environment Variable

+To integrate IIB with Opentelemetery tracing, we will need the below two parameters.

+* `OTEL_EXPORTER_OTLP_ENDPOINT` - The endpoint for the OpenTelemetry exporter.
+* `OTEL_SERVICE_NAME` - "iib-api"

+For more info on these environment variables, please refer to [Opentelemetry Guide](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/)

 ## Configuring the Worker(s)

 To configure an IIB Celery worker, create a Python file at `/etc/iib/celery.py`.
 The location